1758 - French offensive in Westphalia

 The campaign lasted from August to November 1758

 This article deals with Contades' campaign in Hanover in 1758 after the Allied campaign on the west bank of the Rhine.
-Another article deals with the simultaneous French invasion of Hesse by an army under the command of Soubise.
+Another article deals with the simultaneous French invasion of Hesse by an army under the command of the Prince de Soubise.

 On May 9, Ferdinand of Brunswick detached Lieutenant-General Prince von Ysenburg to Marburg, to organise the defence of Hesse against Soubise's Army.
-Ysenburg left Westphalia with a force of 2 battalions, 2 squadrons and 2 companies of light troops.
+Ysenburg left Westphalia with a force of 2 bns, 2 sqns and 2 light troops coys.

-On May 21, Prince Xavier arrived in Linz to take command of the Saxon contingent destined to join the French armies in Germany.
+On May 21, Prince Xavier arrived in Linz in Austria to take command of the Saxon contingent destined to join the French armies in Germany.
 He then reviewed six of his regiments.

 On July 23, while Ferdinand still operated on the west bank of the Rhine, the Duc de Broglie defeated Ysenburg in the Combat of Sandershausen.
 By this single action, Soubise became master of Hesse.
 He was now free to push farther in Hanover and Westphalia.
 This manoeuvre became dangerous to Ferdinand.

-By the end of July, Prince Xavier's Saxon contingent arrived at Strasbourg after marching from Linz by Braunau and Freising.
+By the end of July, Prince Xavier's Saxon contingent arrived at Strasbourg after having marched from Linz by Braunau and Freising.
 This corps then proceeded to Andernach.
 Princess Maria Josepha of France, who had taken patronage of the contingent, sent 24 French guns as a gift to "her" corps.